davekacz/NBA_Salary_Prediction/README_notes.md

 ### Scoring

-* When we cross validate should we drop the same players through all years? -- Meh...
-Didn't do this

 * Will need to transform results from models with inverse box cox transformation to come up with meaningful analysis.

-## Other thoughts

-How to handle 2020 covid season

-How to handle current partial season data.

 ### Sources